AI video generation models: Our best picks for jaw-dropping videos

 Which AI video model is best for each use case?

-• Best for cinematic realism: Veo 3 and Sora 2 for polished, film-like videos with strong motion, lighting, storytelling, and native audio.
+• Best for cinematic realism: Veo 3.1 for polished, film-like videos with strong motion, lighting, storytelling, and native audio.

 • Best for image-to-video: Kling 3.0 for turning still images into dynamic videos with stronger movement and camera control.